Edit

 Architecture

-Diagram showing the chain of custody architecture.
+Diagram that shows the chain of custody architecture.

 Download a Visio file of this architecture.